RiyadhKh4n/crypto-quiz/README.md

 * ## User Stories
     * #### First Time Visitor Goals:
         a.
-As a First Time Visitor, I want to be able to set a new score when playing the quiz.
+As a First Time Visitor, I want to easily understand the purpose of the site and learn how to play the game.
         b.
-As a First Time Visitor, I want to see how many questions I got right and wrong.
+As a First Time Visitor, I want the game to be enjoyable and challenging.
         c.
 As a First Time Visitor, once the game is finished I want to be able to play again.

     * #### Returning Visitor Goals:
        a.
-As a Returning Visitor, I want to be able to play Crypto Quiz and have the same experience as the first time.
+As a Returning Visitor, I want the questions to be different than the previous ones.
        b.
-As a Returning Visitor, I want to see new questions when I play.
+As a Returning Visitor, I want to be able to beat my previous scores.
        c.
-I want to be able to see my previous scores.
+As a Returning Visitor, I want to be able to see my previous scores.

     * #### Frequent Visitor Goals:
        a.
 As a Frequent Visitor, I want to see if any new questions have been added to the game.